cameronabrams/pestifer/README.md

 Once installed, the user has access to the main `pestifer` command.

 ## Release History
+* 1.4.3:
+    * bugfix: change packmol-memgen's weird ion names to be CHARMM-compatible
 * 1.4.2:
     * explicit chain mapping in config file
 * 1.4.1: